 Why Are Cash Advances Too Costly?

-Do you know what is the interest on a cash advance on a credit cardA cash advance is simple to obtain, but it is still one of the most expensive methods of obtaining funds.
+A cash advance is simple to obtain, but it is still one of the most expensive methods of obtaining funds.
 This is because cash advances will come with a range of fees:

 Your card issuer imposes these restrictions.
 Other cards charge a flat fee, such as $5 or $10, on each cash advance.
 Others bill a fraction of the amount borrowed, which may be as much as 5%.
 It’s also a number with a dollar minimum, such as 3% or $10, whichever is greater.

-ATM or bank fees.
+ATM or Bank Fees

 Both are imposed by the finance company handling the transaction — the ATM holder or the bank where you get the cash advance.